Samuel Martin (entrepreneur): Career

 Martin's early career included work for organisations such as the Ministry of Defence, ITV and Selfridges.

 Up to 2011 he was an aide to a high-profile US-Swiss couple, and in that year he co-founded a new arm of the Quintessentially Group called Quintessentially People, which has been described as "a recruiting agency that provides staff to royal families, politicians and international executives, as well as 'high-profile names' in music, fashion, film and television".

-As of 2015, its headquarters are in London, with 5 further offices in New York City, Los Angeles, Fort Lauderdale, Cannes and Palma.
+The company had its headquarters in London, with 5 further offices in New York City, Los Angeles, Fort Lauderdale, Cannes and Palma.

 In September 2016, Martin was shortlisted for the award "Business Leader of the Year" at the IRP Awards - the highest and most prestigious accolade an individual can receive in the industry.
 The outcome is announced in December 2016.

+Since 2018, Martin has been the co-founder of 19 London, a recruitment agency focussing on the provision of staff for high net worth and high-profile individuals and families worldwide.

 Media

 In 2013, for their 25th anniversary edition, GQ magazine asked 25 public figures to select their "Men of the Next 25 Years", those who they thought would "dominate the next 25 years".
-Martin was chosen for the list by the Duchess of Cornwall's nephew Ben Elliot, who described him as having done "a lot of favours for people and created enormous goodwill".
+Martin was chosen for the list by The Queen's nephew Ben Elliot, who described him as having done "a lot of favours for people and created enormous goodwill".

 Martin has been interviewed for numerous high-profile national and international media.